Feldblusen: Suitcoat Shoulders explained

 Heer tunics tend to use the smaller sizes of pockets no matter how large the uniform, while those made by the Waffen-SS (as opposed to those assembled for them by “civilian contractors”) tend to use the largest pockets no matter how small the tunic.

-Hip pockets were one size: However, originals vary in height, width, and taper about 10%…which is also the approximate deviation I’ve found on US WWII uniforms.
+Hip pockets were specified to be one size.
+However, originals vary in height, width, and taper about 10%…which is also the approximate deviation I’ve found on US WWII uniforms.
 Must be a conspiracy amongst the worldwide garment cabal.

 How does one know where to put the pockets?